 Engine Instruments, I

-Engine instruments give the pilot information about the health of the engine and how it is performing during the flight.
-This information is also required to keep the engine running within its operating limits so that it will remain reliable throughout its lifetime.
+The engine instruments give the pilot information about the health of the engine and how it is performing during the flight.
+This information is also required to keep the engine running within the specified operating limits so that it will remain reliable throughout its lifetime.

-Engine data monitoring and logging tools create a history of data in which trends can be detected helpful with preventive maintenance and keeping the engine running for years to come.
+Engine data monitoring and logging tools create a history of data in which trends can be detected, this is helpful with preventive maintenance and keeping the engine running for years to come.

 Some common instruments are: RPM, pressure and temperature gauges; fuel level and flow gauges are sometimes integrated in one unit.
 In multi-engined aircraft there is usually a set of gauges available per engine stacked next to each other.

 Accurate engine monitoring is very important to keep the engine running within its limits so as to ensure a safe flight.
 RPM, pressure and temperature limitations may not be exceeded at any time.
 If you are able too: keep a running log of engine parameters noting them on set intervals.